top of page

 Anti-racism advocate Dr. Joe-Joe

-Dr. Joe-Joe McManus is a leading voice calling for fellow white people to live anti-racist lives, and for all of us to work in solidarity toward equity, inclusion, and social justice.
+Dr. Joe-Joe McManus is a leading voice calling for all of us to work in solidarity toward equity, inclusion, and social justice.

 For more than three decades McManus has actively advocated for anti-racism in education and beyond.
 As an educational leader and advisor, systemic change toward equity and inclusion informs his work advising senior leaders.
 Dr. McManus works in collaboration with leaders to embrace opportunities to promote system and culture change toward inclusive excellence in the workplace.